eduvpn/documentation/API.md

 The VPN server decides which protocol will be used for the VPN connection.
 This can be either OpenVPN or WireGuard.
 The client _is_ able to influence this decision.
+You don't really need to understand the algorithm, but it will explain what is going on when what you see is not what you expect.

 The algorithm in the server:

 ```
 Which Protocol Will be Used?